-Loans and receivables The carrying amounts of these financial assets and liabilities are (Note 16), and financial a reasonable approximation of fair values due to their short-term liabilities carried at nature.
-Fair value is determined at initial recognition and, for amortised cost (Note 17) disclosure purposes, at each annual reporting date.
+The carrying amounts of these financial assets and liabilities are a reasonable approximation of fair values due to their short-term nature.
+Fair value is determined on initial recognition and, for disclosure purposes, at each annual reporting date.

 25 Risk management policies